Knowledge Graphs

 Since information is organized as a network of entities, Google can tap into the collective intelligence of the knowledge graph to return results tailored to the meaning of your query rather than a simple keyword match.

 The foundational unit of a knowledge graph is the triple.
 It comprises two nodes that represent entities connected by a single edge to articulate their relationship.
-Represented as “subject-predicate-object” statements, a triple illustrates how an entity (subject) to another entity or a simple value (object) through a specific property (predicate).
+Represented as “subject-predicate-object” statements, a triple illustrates how an entity (subject) links to another entity or a simple value (object) through a specific property (predicate).